KDP Formatting

 Why it happens

 The most common cause is using a template copyright page.
-Vellum, Atticus, and Word templates ship with placeholder text like "ISBN: 978-X-XXXXX-XXX-X" — authors forget to replace it with their real number.
+Vellum templates ship with placeholder text like "ISBN: 978-X-XXXXX-XXX-X" — authors forget to replace it with their real number.

 Updating one place but not the other.
 You buy a new ISBN from Nielsen, paste it into the dashboard, but never update the copyright page in your manuscript.
 Or vice versa.